Altinn/altinn-studio-docs/content/app/development/ux/components/_component-template/_index.en.md

 linktitle: Component
 description: # Brief description of what the component does
 schemaname: # Component schema name used to autogenerate list of properies from json schema (replace with appropriate component name)
+weight: 10 # Do not change, the componets will be sorted alphabetically
+toc: true
 hidden: true # Remove when creating new component page from template
-weight: 10 # Do not change, the componets will be sorted alphabetically
 ---

 <!-- For a full example, see [Image](../image/) -->